Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions

 If $K$ is sufficiently large, then the convergence rate will be dominated by the term $\mathcal{O}\left(\frac{1+\kappa_g}{\sqrt{K+1}}\right)$. \end{proof}

 \begin{remark} (1).
 Theorem \ref{th-3} shows that the number of iterations, which is also called the computation complexity, is $\mathcal{O}(\frac{(1+\kappa_g)^2}{\epsilon^2})$.
-Therefore, the (geodesic) curvature bound imposes a negative effect on the convergence rate, and increasing $\kappa_g$ will lead to higher computation complexity.
-The smaller the curvature, the better the submanifold is embedded, which also leads to a better performance of the Alg.\ref{alg:1}.
+Therefore, larger geodesic curvature leads to a deterioration of the convergence rate.
+Conversely, when $\kappa_g$ is small, the manifold is locally closer to its tangent spaces, and the resulting geometric effects on the algorithm become less pronounced, yielding improved convergence performance.